 Don’t worry about being a good homemaker.
 Don’t think you’ve got to be a better homemaker than you already are.
 You are going to learn to manage your day to fit in with your family and life.

-So let’s started on this homemaking 101 journey
+So let’s start on this homemaking 101 journey.

 Working from a list is not everybody’s idea of fun.
 I know how hard it can be to keep on top of your list.

-It can be pretty soul-destroying when you don’t manage to complete the jobs that you’ve added to your list.
-It can really be a motivation crusher; however, the system that I use is designed to ensure that you are only starting the jobs you are capable of doing within your time constraints and physical abilities.
+It can be pretty soul-destroying when you don’t complete the jobs you’ve added to your list.
+It can be a motivation crusher; however, the system I use is designed to ensure that you are only starting the jobs you can do within your time constraints and physical abilities.

-If you really hate lists, that’s fine I’m not suggesting that you control your whole life with a list, but just jotting down a few little things that are running around your brain to get them out of your thought helps to get out of the quagmire and prevents the dreaded procrastination.
+If you hate lists, that’s fine.
+I’m not suggesting that you control your whole life with a list, but just jotting down a few little things running around your brain to get them out of your thoughts helps to get out of the dilemma and prevents the dreaded procrastination.

 A weekly planner is your friend.
-It’s not a list of jobs that you have to do and cross out.
+It’s not a list of jobs you must do and cross out.
 It is just a record of things like

-✔️Where you and your kids need to be
+✔️Where do you and your kids need to be

 ✔️What’s for dinner